mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 For this guide, many gifs will refer to this tile sprite:
 ![](https://i.imgur.com/b009P8f.png)

+## Multiple Styles
+You can take advantage of tile styles to simplify your code and avoid code repetition.
+Using this, you can have 1 ModTile file that places several styles.
+Each item that places this tile will have the same `item.createTile` but will have different `item.placeStyle` to differentiate which style to place.
+See [BossTrophy](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Tiles/BossTrophy.cs) for an example of the code and notice how [BunnyTrophy](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Items/Placeable/BunnyTrophy.cs) and [PuritySpiritTrophy](https://github.com/blushiemagic/tModLoader/blob/master/ExampleMod/Items/Placeable/PuritySpiritTrophy.cs) items use the same createTile but different placeStyle values.
+Notice how `frameX` is used in `ModTile.KillMultiTile` to choose which tile to spawn when the tile is mined.
+See [StyleHorizonal](#stylehorizonal), [StyleMultiplier](stylemultiplier) and [StyleWrapLimit](#stylewraplimit) below for more information.

 ## Basic TileObjectData.newTile structure
 In `SetDefaults` we use `TileObjectData.newTile` to define properties of our tile.
 We typically start with `TileObjectData.newTile.CopyFrom(TileObjectData.Style???);`, make a few changes such as `TileObjectData.newTile.Something = SomeValue;`, then finish off the TileObjectData by calling `TileObjectData.addTile(Type);`.
 Doing this out of order will lead to errors.